The original Marylebone London directory, est. 2003

 Category

-More InfoBoxcar Baker & Deli has been part of Marylebone since July 2018, offering a modern bakery and deli to this calm area of central London.
-Boxcar started here, not as an outsider, but as a local business.
-The story began with Boxcar Butcher & Grill, which opened nearby in 2017.
-The team then brought their focus on quality ingredients to an all-day spot for both residents and workers.
-Every day, you’ll find fresh pastries and artisan bread made on site, plus cakes, quiches, pies, and sausage rolls at the counter.
-The pastries have a Swedish touch, and the shelves feature products from independent British makers, including honey, dairy, and cheese.
-Breakfast and brunch are simple—bowls, eggs, and bread to start the day without any fuss.
-At lunch, there are salads and sandwiches to eat in or take away, and you can sit outside when the weather is nice.
-Coffee, baking, and confidence Visitors find a space that values their time.
-Whether you want a quick coffee, a relaxed catch-up, or a quiet hour to work, it all works here.
-The menu is easy to read, with special coffee, seasonal drinks, soups, and baked goods made for the neighborhood.
-Walk-ins are welcome, matching Marylebone’s steady pace, and the place is known for being dog-friendly.
-Trust is important, too.
-The Food Standards Agency inspected the shop on 22 June 2024 and lists it as a takeaway and sandwich shop.
-For business details, Boxcar Limited has been active at Companies House since May 2015.
-Boxcar Baker & Deli is also reviewed by well-known London guides like Harden’s and SquareMeal, which further strengthens its reputation.
-In Marylebone, people notice consistency.
-That’s why so many return here, quietly and often.
+More InfoBoxcar Baker & Deli has been part of Marylebone since July 2018, an all-day bakery and deli in this calm pocket of central London.
+It grew out of Boxcar Butcher & Grill, which opened nearby in 2017, so the team arrived as a local business rather than an outsider.
+Every day there is fresh pastry and artisan bread made on site, plus cakes, quiches, pies and sausage rolls at the counter.
+The pastries carry a Swedish touch, and the shelves stock independent British makers, including honey, dairy and cheese.
+Breakfast and brunch are simple, with bowls, eggs and bread.
+Lunch runs to salads and sandwiches to eat in or take away, with outdoor seating when the weather allows.
+The place suits a quick coffee, a catch-up, or a quiet hour of work.
+The menu is easy to read, with coffee, seasonal drinks, soups and baked goods.
+Walk-ins are welcome and the shop is dog-friendly.
+The Food Standards Agency inspected it on 22 June 2024 and lists it as a takeaway and sandwich shop, and Boxcar Limited has been active at Companies House since May 2015.
+It is also reviewed by London guides such as Harden's and SquareMeal.
+In Marylebone, people notice consistency, which is why so many return.

 More InfoAMT Coffee began in 1993 as a travel hub specialist and later opened in Marylebone Station, adding a reliable stop for everyday commuter coffee.
 The brand serves a house signature made with Fairtrade coffee, prepared to consistent recipes across its sites.
 Visitors find a tidy kiosk, quick queues and prices that suit a busy rail hub.
 Orders move at pace with a focus on clarity, from classic espresso and flat whites to iced options and fresh pastries.
 In 2022 the brand moved under SSP Group, a leading operator in stations and airports, which supports training, supply and service standards across locations.
 Service and trust Customers can expect efficient, barista-made drinks, clear menus and contactless payment.
 The offer suits early starts and late returns, with takeaway as standard and space to pause by the concourse.
 Product notes highlight sourcing and freshness, and the blend is chosen for a smooth, balanced cup.
 The Marylebone site is inspected under UK food hygiene rules and is part of a network known for ethical choices, including the introduction of 100% compostable cups in 2018.
 As a long-running national name with strong station credentials, AMT Coffee matches the confident rhythm of Marylebone, keeping service friendly, swift and consistent.